 A pool is all fun and cool until you have to clean it.
 Cleaning a pool is not nearly as exciting as relaxing in it, yet it’s something that has to be done.

 From leaves that float on pool surfaces to algae around the pool walls, there are many frustrations that come with owning a swimming pool, one of which is the constant cleaning.

 This is why a robotic pool cleaner is a fantastic gadget for any home with a pool, and Dolphin is one of the best of the best when it comes to premium pool cleaners.

 In this post, I want to compare 2 of the most popular Dolphin pool robots to help you decide which one is best for your pool.

 An introduction to the Dolphin Sigma and Premier robotic pool cleaners

-Two exotic Dolphin pool cleaners; Sigma and Premier are currently on the list of top pool robots for large in-ground pools.
-And this piece is apparently a Dolphin Sigma vs Premier showdown.
-So, grab a cup of your favorite beverage and lets go for a ride!
+Two exotic Dolphin pool cleaners, the Dolphin Sigma and Dolphin Premier, are currently on the list of top pool robots for large in-ground pools.
+And this article in particular is a Dolphin Sigma vs Premier showdown, a review of two excellent robotic pool cleaners.

-Dolphin Sigma vs Premier: which should you buy?
+Dolphin Premier vs Sigma: which robotic pool cleaner should you buy?